tonyelhabr/sports_viz/README.md

     near the end of the game due to an opposition error, overly-aggressive tactics by the opposition, etc.?
 (End of game depends on the sport.
-Ideally, we could use a win probability model to help idenitfy end-of-game context, although it would still need some adjustment.)
+Ideally, we could use a win probability model to help identify end-of-game context, although it would still need some adjustment.)
 Extension: In which sport are gamblers most likely to lose/win due to a back-door cover?